NVIDIA/NeMo/README.md

 model parallelism stripes layers of a model over multiple devices.
 For more details, refer to [this paper](https://arxiv.org/pdf/2104.04473.pdf).

+Our latest techniques, sequence parallelism and selective activation recomputation, helps to bring `~30%` faster training time for GPT-3 models ranging from 22B to 1T parameters.
+Sequence parallelism expands tensor-level model parallelism, by noticing that the regions of a transformer layer that have not previously been parallelized are independent along the sequence dimension.
+By splitting these layers along the sequence dimension we can distribute the compute and, most importantly, the activation memory for these regions across the tensor parallel devices.
+Selective activation recomputation improves cases where memory constraints force us to recompute some, but not all, of the activations.
+For more details, refer to [this paper](https://arxiv.org/abs/2205.05198).

 **GPT-3 architecture**

 <img src="img/model_overview.png"/>